zhanyang01/Fun-Language-5622/README.md

 * 3rd week of May: Pick up necessary technologies (MongoDB, ExpressJS, ReactJS, NodeJS)

-* 4th week of May: Create login, registration and homepage files, integrate frontend with backend by connecting with database
+* 4th week of May: Create login, registration and homepage files, integrate frontend with backend by connecting to database

 * 1st week of June: Create English course and levels of difficulty, refine authentication process